bknotek/Android-apps/Memes/README.md

 **************PROBLEMS******************

-I managed to meet all requirements in the rubric, but there is one problem I could never solve:
+-I managed to meet all requirements in the rubric, but there is one problem I could never solve:

-I could never get the program to save the state of the closeup dialog box, so when the orientaion changes the dialogbox disappears and the user has to select the meme again.
+-I could never get the program to save the state of the closeup dialog box, so when the orientaion changes the dialogbox disappears and the user has to select the meme again.

-The program throws a WindowLeaked error
+-The program throws a WindowLeaked error